intjelic/python-sfml/doc/source/download.rst

       sfml-X11
       sfml-voip

-      pysfml2-sound # will run the same example but it's actually a python script that uses the binding pysfml2-pong
+      pysfml-sound # will run the same example but it's actually a python script that uses the binding pysfml-pong
-      pysfml2-sockets
+      pysfml-sockets
-      pysfml2-spacial-music # not an official sfml example pysfml2-pyqt4         # not an official sfml example
+      pysfml-spacial-music # not an official sfml example pysfml-pyqt4         # not an official sfml example

 Fedora
 ------